What are these UF challenges?

 (Please note: do not feel offended if your fractals haven't been picked.
 Winners are chosen basing on their way of representing the challenge theme, and I always try to be as impartial as possible while judging.)

-The winner of the Formula challenge is Klytia70 with Golden Wheels:
+The winner of the Formula challenge is littledeviltoo with Gaussian Dreams:

-The winner of the Theme challenge is Gerda1946 with Awakening:
+The winner of the Theme challenge is FractalEyes with Across the Universe:

-The winner of the Other challenge is Olbaid-ST with First Rainbow:
+The winner of the Style challenge is Velvet--Glove with Nouveau: